-(A) When utilizing any prescription drug for the treatment of intractable pain on a protracted basis or when managing intractable pain with prescription drugs in amounts or combinations that may not be appropriate when treating other medical conditions, a practitioner shall comply with accepted and prevailing standards of care which shall include, but not be limited to, the following:
+(A) When utilizing any prescription drug for the treatment of chronic pain , a practitioner shall comply with accepted and prevailing standards of care which shall include, but not be limited to, the following:

 (1) An initial evaluation of the patient shall be conducted and documented in the patient's record that includes a relevant history, including complete medical, pain, alcohol and substance abuse histories; an assessment of the impact of pain on the patient's physical and psychological functions; a review of previous diagnostic studies and previously utilized therapies; an assessment of coexisting illnesses, diseases or conditions; and an appropriate physical examination;

 (3) An individualized treatment plan shall be formulated and documented in the patient's medical record.
-The treatment plan shall specify the medical justification of the treatment of intractable pain by utilizing prescription drugs on a protracted basis or in amounts or combinations that may not be appropriate when treating other medical conditions, the intended role of prescription drug therapy within the overall plan, and, when applicable, documentation that other medically reasonable treatments for relief of the patient's intractable pain have been offered or attempted without adequate or reasonable success.
+The treatment plan shall specify the treatment proposed, the patient's response to treatment, and any modification to the treatment plan.
+The treatment plan shall include the medical justification and the intended role of prescription drug therapy within the overall plan, and documentation that other medically reasonable treatments for relief of the patient's chronic pain have been offered or attempted without adequate or reasonable success.
 The prescription drug therapy shall be tailored to the individual medical needs of each patient.
-The practitioner shall document the patient's response to treatment and, as necessary, modify the treatment plan;

-(5) The practitioner shall ensure and document in the patient's record that the patient or other individual who has the authority to provide consent to treatment on behalf of that patient gives consent to treatment after being informed of the benefits and risks of receiving prescription drug therapy on a protracted basis or in amounts or combinations that may not be appropriate when treating other medical conditions, and after being informed of available treatment alternatives.
+(5) The practitioner shall ensure and document in the patient's record that the patient or other individual who has the authority to provide consent to treatment on behalf of that patient gives consent to treatment after being informed of the benefits and risks of receiving prescription drug therapy for chronic pain and after being informed of available treatment alternatives.

-(B) Upon completion and satisfaction of the conditions prescribed in paragraph (A) of this rule, and upon a practitioner's judgment that the continued utilization of prescription drugs is medically warranted for the treatment of intractable pain, a practitioner may utilize prescription drugs on a protracted basis or in amounts or combinations that may not be appropriate when treating other medical conditions, provided that the practitioner continues to adhere to accepted and prevailing standards of care which shall include, but not be limited to, the following:
+(B) Upon completion and satisfaction of the conditions prescribed in paragraph (A) of this rule, and upon a practitioner's judgment that the continued utilization of prescription drugs is medically warranted for the treatment of chronic pain, a practitioner may utilize prescription drugs provided that the practitioner continues to adhere to accepted and prevailing standards of care which shall include, but not be limited to, the following:

 (1) Patients shall be seen by the practitioner at appropriate periodic intervals to assess the efficacy of treatment, assure that prescription drug therapy remains indicated, evaluate the patient's progress toward treatment objectives and note any adverse drug effects.
 During each visit, attention shall be given to changes in the patient's ability to function or to the patient's quality of life as a result of prescription drug usage, as well as indications of possible addiction, drug abuse or diversion.
 Compliance with this paragraph of the rule shall be documented in the patient's medical record;

-(4) The practitioner shall document in the patient's medical record the medical necessity for utilizing more than one controlled substance in the management of a patient's intractable pain; and
+(4) The practitioner shall document in the patient's medical record the medical necessity for utilizing more than one controlled substance in the management of a patient's chronic pain; and

 (5) The practitioner shall document in the patient's medical record the name and address of the patient to or for whom the prescription drugs were prescribed, dispensed, or administered, the dates on which prescription drugs were prescribed, dispensed, or administered, and the amounts and dosage forms of the prescription drugs prescribed, dispensed, or administered, including refills.